sptz45/coeus-spring/README.md

 1. Define your Coeus controllers in a Spring `WebApplicationContext`.
 2. Configure Coeus to use `SpringControllerFactory` for creating the controller instances from the Spring application context.
-3. Register the controllers in the WebModule class of your application.
+3. Register the controller classes in the WebModule class of your application.

 Steps 2 and 3 can be performed automatically by mixing the `SpringSupport` trait in your `WebModule`.
 For example: